 Ratchet straps are cargo tie-down straps made of polyester webbing.
-Ratchet straps are run through a buckle that lets you loosen and tighten the strap, so you can lengthen the strap until you can pull it across your entire load, then tighten the strap again until there’s enough tension to secure the load.
+They are run through a buckle that lets you loosen and tighten the strap, so you can lengthen the strap until you can pull it across your entire load, then tighten the strap again until there’s enough tension to secure the load.

 Ratchet straps can tie down a load by securing it to the floor of a flatbed truck, and can also be used to secure a piece of cargo to the sides of the interior of an enclosed trailer.
-Ratchet straps can connect to anchor points in the side of a flatbed truck, like D-rings, and can also latch onto anchor points on the floor of the truck bed.
+It can connect to anchor points in the side of a flatbed truck, like D-rings, and can also latch onto anchor points on the floor of the truck bed.

 Types of Ratchet Straps

 All ratchet straps are made of polyester webbing.
 Some ratchet straps have reinforced sides to resist cuts and tears, while still maintaining their softness and flexibility.
-This softness makes them idea for hauling cargo that needs a bit of care, like beehives, trees, or furniture.
+This softness makes them ideal for hauling cargo that needs a bit of care, like beehives, trees, or furniture.

 Ratchet straps work by running over-top an entire piece of cargo to secure it.
 Therefore, some very large types of cargo, like cars, aren’t compatible with ratchet straps.
 In fact, if you’re going to haul cars, you’ll need specialty auto-hauling straps.

 Ratchet straps come with a variety of end-fittings, so you can use them to secure your load on trucks with different kinds of anchor points.
-Ratchet straps might be fit with wire hooks, grab hooks, flat hooks, chains, or S-hooks.
+Ratchet straps might be fitted with wire hooks, grab hooks, flat hooks, chains, or S-hooks.
 The end-fitting you need depends on the type of anchor points on the floor or walls of your truck.

-When can You Use Ratchet straps?
+When Can You Use Ratchet straps?

 Unlike winch straps, ratchet straps do not require your truck to have winches installed along the sides.
 Winches wind and unwind your polyester webbed straps, so they can be useful for some projects.
 For more information about winch straps, got through the details of winch straps